-CBs tie up nest boxes that laying hens need to use.
+CBs occupy nest boxes that laying hens need to use.
 Laying hens will frequently join a CB in the nest box, deposit her egg then go on her way, but sometimes a laying hen will bully a CB off her nest eggs.
 The CB may or may not return to the hatching eggs.
 A less assertive laying hen may decide to lay her eggs in a less hostile environment outside the coop, sending the chicken-keeper on a daily Easter egg hunt.
 Neither situation is desirable.
 It can help to add temporary nest boxes throughout the coop and run for laying hens to use while the usual nests are occupado.
 A 5 gallon bucket, a shallow cardboard box or an empty pet carrier can all serve as temporary nest boxes.

 The temporary next box inside the coop, pictured above, was well used this summer as 90% of my nest boxes were occupied by broody hens causing traffic jams like the one shown below.

 Another problem unique to CBs is disappearing eggs.
 Other hens may abscond with the hatching eggs by tucking them underneath their wings, moving them to another location, or eating them.
 Gross, but true.
 There’s not much that can be done about this issue except to remove the CB with her remaining eggs to a maternity ward.